Skill Packs

 Listing available skills

-Section titled “Skill loading at invoke time”When AgentCore receives a message for an agent with skill packs assigned:
+Section titled “Skill loading at invoke time”When AgentCore receives a message for an agent with installed skill packs:

 Example skill pack library